FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

  - **Question:** How to engineer a low-code development platform so that users with little background on embedded software can design, implement, maintain, and deploy a safe and reliable system?
 	 - **Hypothesis:** The development platform should follow a 4+1 views style that allows users to focus on each view of the system that best suit their role in the project.
 Furthermore, a generic/standardized architecture is utilized to simplify reusability and constraint possible design choices, which in turn facilitates validation and verification.
 Finally, a structured visual notation, that reuses known concepts through all the system views, allows users from different domains to understand all the specific views of the system.

+- **Sub-question 1:** How does a reference embedded software architecture look like?
+	- **Hypothesis:** At the top-level, a layered architecture seems to be the most used.
+Then, each layer has its own less generalized architecture.

-- **Sub-question 1:** What are the main characteristics of low-code development platforms, how are they implemented, and how these characteristics can be reused for embedded software development?
+- **Sub-question 2:** What are the main characteristics of low-code development platforms, how are they implemented, and how these characteristics can be reused for embedded software development?
 	- **Hypothesis:** Low-code platforms tend to follow a very strict programming logic that severely constraints the user possibilities.
 This is the opposite of embedded software which tends to be more free.
 Nonetheless, despite this apparent freedom, most developers tend to stick with few well-known patterns; therefore, the same, more strict environment, can be used for embedded development.

-- **Sub-question 2:** How does a reference embedded software architecture look like?
-	- **Hypothesis:** At the top-level, a layered architecture seems to be the most used.
-Then, each layer has its own less generalized architecture.

-- **Sub-question 3:** What kinds of patterns can be used to generalize and abstract embedded software into a low-code development platform?
+- **Sub-question 3:** What patterns can be used to generalize and abstract embedded software into a low-code development platform?
-	- **Hypothesis:** Communication through standardized protocols, event queues, mutual exclusion, etc,...
+	- **Hypothesis:** Low-level hardware communication, well-known synchronization patterns, etc...

 - **Sub-question 4:** What are the requirements for designing friendly visual languages (low-code) for embedded systems?
 	- **Hypothesis:** There are guidelines for visual languages; however, we are wondering about how these concepts can be made more specific for embedded systems.
 I believe that concepts which are usually more relevant for embedded software compared to other disciplines (limited memory, real-time requirements,...) need to be made explicit.